tengtengsnake/Arch-linux-install-tutorial/README.md

 # Arch-linux-install-tutorial
-full-command to install the arch-linux
+Full command to install the arch-linux

 __After you startup the os,by type these command can install the os successfully__
 dhcpcd